tz-wrapped/tezos-btc/README.md

 * Use `tzbtc-client setupClient` to set up the environment.
 * Use `tzbtc-client <subcommand>` to submit desired operation.

+All `tzbtc-client` commands can be performed with `--dry-run` flag, thus they won't interact with the chain at all.
+This flag is basically used for testing purposes in order to check that argument parser is sane.

 `tzbtc-client` also provides multisig support.

 Multisig interaction based on [generic multisig contract](contracts/MultiSigGeneric.tz).